 The area receives annually an average of 150,000 migratory birds that travel through the Central Migratory Flyway.
-To date, 150 bird species have been identified, among them 30 are shorebirds.
+To date, 182 bird species have been identified, among them 30 are shorebirds.
 The area is a key breeding, wintering, feeding, and resting ground for several species of shorebirds.
-Regarding migratory species, the area holds record counts of up to 40,000 individuals per year of Wilsons´s Phalarope, Phalaropus tricolor.
-Among the representative resident species are American Avocet, Recurvirostra Americana; Black-necked Stilt, Himantopus mexicanus; Killdeer, Charadrius vociferous, and Spotted Sandpiper, Actitis macularius.
-Snowy Plover, Charadrius alexandrinus, is not a resident species but it uses the place as a nesting area.
+In migration, the area holds record counts of up to 62,000 individuals of Wilsons´s Phalarope, Phalaropus tricolor (2011).
+Resident species include American Avocet, Recurvirostra Americana; Black-necked Stilt, Himantopus mexicanus; Killdeer, Charadrius vociferous, Spotted Sandpiper, Actitis macularius and Snowy Plover, Charadrius alexandrinus.

 During the 17th century, the Texcoco Lake was the most important water body in the Mexico Valley watershed; however it drained until its bed was exposed and consequently degraded to a point of desertification.
 Since 1971, an environmental improvement program resulted in the ecosystem restoration.
 This work and the scenic beauty of the place have attracted the attention of different sectors of society, which has been strengthened by an environmental education program directed to the general public.

 As part of this program, CONAGUA celebrates the Texcoco Lake’s Wild Fauna Day, which takes place the first Saturday of December since 1999.
 During the event, migratory bird watching visits through the reservoirs, environmental education and outreach activities are carried out.